jefF's Soundtrack

 To the world where you live"

-"And it’s Four o’clock In the morning and all of the people have
+"And it’s Four o’clock In the morning and all of the people have gone away

 Just you and your mind and Lake Shore Drive